 If the Council agrees to provide travel assistance it will look to support with an appropriate offer based on the needs of the child/young person travel, aiming to allow them to travel as independently as possible, based on their identified travel needs.

-For further details including the criteria regarding travel assistance, how to apply and how applications are assessed, please refer to the additional information below and in the panel on the right.
+For further details including the criteria and policies regarding travel assistance, how to apply and how applications are assessed, please refer to the additional information below.